ravendb/book/Ch15/PartV.md

 specifically to make such investigation easier and ongoing monitoring will give you a good feel for the "heartbeat" of the system, meaning you'll be able to notice changes from expected patterns and head off problems early.

+Routine and preventive maintenance is also an important topic that we'll go over.
+From proper backup and restore procedures to disaster recovery stategies, it pays to be prepared in advanced in case trouble lands in your lap.
-Finally, we deal with troubleshooting issues in production.
+We'll see how to deal with troubleshooting issues in production.
 This includes additional tooling available at the operating system level and dedicated tools and features meant to help you manage and operate RavenDB.
 We'll discuss ways to manipluate the internal state of RavenDB, impact decision making and behavior at runtime and how to always keep your application running.

 This part is the operations team who is going to support your RavenDB cluster in production, but it is also very useful for developers and architects to understand at least the rudimentaries of how RavenDB is being run in your production environment and the options you have to inspect and manage it.
+It was composed over a decade of supporting RavenDB deployments in production in a variety of envrionments.
+You'll note that the general approach we tried to take is that if there is an error that RavenDB can do something about, it already does.

+That doesn't mean that your operations team have nothing to do, mind.
+There is quite a lot that needs to be done, but most of it should be done before the system is anywhere near a production deployment.
+We'll cover in detail the notion of capacity planning, setting Service Level Agreements for RavenDB and your system (and measuring compliance with them) and the kind of machine and systems that you should expect to use to meet these goals.